Sunrun Inc. [RUN] stock Resumed by Truist analyst, price target now $340

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for RUN.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Sunrun Inc. go to 47.82%.

-There are presently around $4,328 million, or 99.70% of RUN stock, in the hands of institutional investors.
-The top three institutional holders of RUN stocks are: BLACKROCK INC. with ownership of 29,631,513, which is approximately 14.777% of the company’s market cap and around 2.00% of the total institutional ownership; FMR LLC, holding 18,969,552 shares of the stock with an approximate value of $400.07 million in RUN stocks shares; and VANGUARD GROUP INC, currently with $378.37 million in RUN stock with ownership of nearly 0.546% of the company’s market capitalization.
+There are presently around $4,213 million, or 99.10% of RUN stock, in the hands of institutional investors.
+The top three institutional holders of RUN stocks are: BLACKROCK INC. with ownership of 31,588,400, which is approximately 6.604% of the company’s market cap and around 2.00% of the total institutional ownership; VANGUARD GROUP INC, holding 17,996,518 shares of the stock with an approximate value of $379.19 million in RUN stocks shares; and ORBIS ALLAN GRAY LTD, currently with $225.72 million in RUN stock with ownership of nearly 57.466% of the company’s market capitalization.